 - Share in a meeting

-We can also help you to make this transition to an AA life.
-Many of the facilities in the Foundations Recovery Network follow the principles of AA, and people who enroll in these programs are encouraged to go to meetings, connect with mentors, and otherwise make an effort to live a life compatible with many of the principles of AA.
+We can also help you to make this transition to an Alcoholics Anonymous life.
+Many of the facilities in the Foundations Recovery Network follow the principles of AA, and people who enrol in these programs are encouraged to go to meetings, connect with mentors, and otherwise make an effort to live a life compatible with many of the principles of Alcoholics Anonymous.
 We can help you to find a program like this, and that might put you on the path to healing from alcoholism.
 Please call us, and we can tell you more.